PSKoh/metamethod/README.md

 If you use or adapt these materials, please provide proper credit by linking back to this repository.

+Each folder corresponds to a specific meta-analytic approach:

+- DYSCRE contains files related to the traditional meta-analysis.

+- SPC includes files for the multilevel meta-analysis using Hedge’s g as the effect size.

+- NFCWB holds files for the multilevel meta-analysis using Pearson’s r as the effect size.

 # Repository Contents
 "DYSCRE.csv": This dataset is from Majeed et al. (2021), which investigates the association between clinically diagnosed dyslexia and creativity.
 For more information, one may refer [here](https://doi.org/10.1002/dys.1677).